wirt-ee/wirt-ee.github.io/docs/logbook/ceph-mimic-to-nautilus/index.md

 ## One daemon, failed by hand — again

 The same pattern as [luminous to mimic](../ceph-luminous-to-mimic/index.md), one release later: a rank stuck (`up:resolve`), `ceph fs dump` naming the daemon that failed, and the same trio — `ceph mds fail 0`, remove the daemon's data directory, `ceph-deploy mds create` — bringing it home.
-Two upgrades in a row, the same scar; [bugs repeat](../openstack-trail/index.md), and so do their fixes.
+Two upgrades in a row, the same failure; [bugs repeat](../openstack-trail/index.md), and so do their fixes.

 ---

-*Part of the estate's Ceph arc.
+*Part of the environment's Ceph arc.
 If your upgrade path crosses a dialect boundary — [info@wirt.ee](mailto:info@wirt.ee).*